cardstack/cardstack-documentation/guides/release/card-sdk/index.md

 Having trouble?
 Not sure where to look?
 These notes might help you out as you create Cards, add sample data records, and try to display them.

-- Make sure you are running Node v12 or later.
+- Make sure you are running Node version 12 or later.
 Try `node -v` in the terminal
 - Is Docker running?
 Try `docker ps`.
 If it says "Cannot connect," launch the Docker app, wait until it is finished loading, and try again.
 - To see the data available in the local Cardstack Hub database, you can use postgres and SQL commands.
 In the terminal, run `docker exec -it cardstack-pg psql -U postgres pgsearch_cardboard_development`.
 This will open up a postgres shell.
 Many columns in tables are quite wide, so try selecting only from specific columns like `id`.
 The `documents` table is where Card data goes, so a sample query could be `SELECT id FROM documents;`
 - Did you get the latest commits from the `master` branch of the Cardstack repository, and now things don't work?
 You might have some build artifacts lying around.
 Commit any work you want to keep, then delete the `packages` and `cards` directories.
-Clear out your `node_modules` throughout the repo with `npx lerna clean`.
+Clear out your `node_modules` throughout the repository with `npx lerna clean`.
 Run `git reset --hard HEAD` to discard all uncommitted changes (i.e. get a clean slate), then `yarn install`.
 Stop your local database with `yarn stop-prereqs`.
 Finally, follow the tutorial steps above, beginning with `yarn install` to start the database and the app again.
 - Visit our [Discord chat](http://localhost:4200) for help

 ## Learn more